Jason Todd: Origin

-The most controversial moment before his death occurred in Batman #424 when serial rapist Felipe Garzonas escapes prosecution due to his father's diplomatic immunity.
-One of his victims, a girl named Gloria, hangs herself amid the threat of a third rape from Felipe.
+The most controversial moment before Todd's death occurred in Batman #424 when serial rapist Felipe Garzonas escapes prosecution due to his father's diplomatic immunity.
+One of his victims, a girl named Gloria, hangs herself amid the threat of being raped again.
 Todd discovers her hanging and makes a beeline for Felipe, ahead of Batman, who arrived just in time to see Felipe take a 22-story fall to his death, with Todd as Robin at the edge of the balcony.
-Todd maintains "I guess I spooked him.
-He slipped."
 It is left ambiguous whether Todd killed him.
-This recalls an earlier exchange in Batman #422 where he uses excessive force on a pimp about to slash one of his working girls and Todd asks Batman if it would have been a big loss if he had killed him.

-In Batman #425, the Dynamic Duo is challenged by Felipe's father, who kidnaps Commissioner Gordon in retaliation for his son's death.
+In Batman #425, Batman and Robin are challenged by Felipe's father, who kidnaps Commissioner Gordon in retaliation for his son's death.
 Batman is instructed to meet the kidnappers at a city junkyard and to bring Robin.
 Batman does not wish to involve Todd and keeps this information from him.
 However, Robin senses something is wrong and hides in the Batmobile's trunk as Batman heads to the junkyard.
-There, Batman is unable to reach Gordon, surrounded by Garzonas' men, and Todd intervenes, saving Batman from a close call.
+There, Batman is unable to reach Gordon, surrounded by Garzonas' men, and Todd intervenes, saving Batman.
 Machine gun fire breaks out and Gordon is wounded in the arm.
-All of the henchmen die, and Garzonas is finally crushed by a pile of junk cars.
+All of the henchmen die, and Garzonas is crushed by a pile of junk cars.